alexpineda/docklite/README.md

 - Access at http://localhost:3000

 ## Configuration
-- Services are tracked in vars/services.yml
+- Services are discovered from Docker registry
 - Each service needs:
-  - name: derived from domain
-  - image: Docker image
-  - domain: service domain
+  - To be pushed to the registry
+  - Follow naming convention: `registry.digitalocean.com/api-alexpineda-containers/{service-name}:latest`

 ## Security and Configuration